Joseph Campbell and the Power of Myth

 Joseph Campbell and the Power of Myth is a PBS documentary from 1988.
 The documentary was originally broadcast as six one-hour conversations between mythologist Joseph Campbell (1904–1987) and journalist Bill Moyers.
 It remains one of the most popular series in the history of American public television.
-A book titled The Power of Myth was published in the same year based on the interviews featured in the documentary.
+The 1988 companion book The Power of Myth was adapted from the same interviews.